dzl-dm/i2b2-core/KeyCloakMiniGuide.md

     * Home URL: Should be the full application address (eg https://my-application.example.com/webclient/)
     * Master SAML Processing URL: Same as "Home URL"
 * Under the "Keys" tab, there is nothing to change, but you will want to export the data for use in the application config (see below)
-* Under the "Client scopes" tab, there should be a `<client-id>-dedicated` scope, we must configure the parameter mappings here
+* Under the "Client scopes" tab, there should be a `<client-id>-dedicated` scope.
+We must configure the parameter mappings, here is a good place to do so
     * Configure new mapper/Add mapper -> By configuration for each parameter:
     * username -> User Property
         * Name: username